harperreed/harper.blog/content/post/prompt.md

 - experimenting with chatGPT.
 It is fun and scary.
 - completely addicted to midjourney.
 - thinking a lot about ESP32, simple hacks, and LEDS (specifically WLED).
-- thinking a lot about fediverse and federation and how long lasting open source communities are often poisonous to new comers and outsiders.
+- thinking a lot about fediverse and federation and how older open source communities are often myopic, poisonous to new comers, and outsiders.
 - thinking a lot about photography.
 I kind of want a M11.
 - thinking about lighting up a private-ish pixelfed instance.
 Who wants in?
 - thinking a lot about reading feeds.
 Please send me you OPML?
 Please!